RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 You'll note that this approach to solving a security problem is less dogmatic and absolutist.
 There is a tendency among talented developers to become dogmatic and absolutist, possibly because everything they see is 'bad' or at least less than perfect.
 A little like when Plato looked upon Athens in the 5th century BC, but like Plato this approach can lead to [poor solutions and bad answers](https://en.wikipedia.org/wiki/Plato#The_state).
 And it can be unhelpful for those attempting to understand a topic, particularly if they are junior.

-It is sensible when dealing with security to avoid dogma, absolutism and one size fits all statements as there isn't an equivalent of the moral absolute, "Do not murder".
-Security involves much more nuance.
+It is sensible when dealing with security to avoid dogma, absolutism and one size fits all statements.
+There isn't an equivalent to the moral absolute "Do not murder" as security involves more nuance.

 ## 2. There is no such thing as security

 There is a great irony at the heart of security, which is that it doesn't exist.
 Recently Google Chrome announced on Twitter that they will be marking all sites using HTTP as "Not Secure".
-You'll note they already mark HTTPS sites as "Secure" in the URL bar.
+They already mark HTTPS sites as "Secure" in the URL bar.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🔐⚠️ The moment we&#39;ve all been waiting for!
 Chrome will mark all HTTP sites as &quot;Not secure&quot; in July 2018. 🔐⚠️<a href="https://t.co/2eV4GuEa2y">https://t.co/2eV4GuEa2y</a></p>&mdash; emily schechter (@emschec) <a href="https://twitter.com/emschec/status/961662132012986368?ref_src=twsrc%5Etfw">February 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This is bizarre as HTTPS, or HTTP via TLS, is a very useful security enhancement but does not in any way guarantee security.
+This is bizarre as HTTPS, or HTTP via TLS, is a very useful security enhancement but does not guarantee security.
 It is perfectly possible to build a site and serve it via HTTP that is more secure than a site served over HTTPS.

 Google's actions here are surprisingly irresponsible as they could encourage average web users to feel safe when they are not and so be less cautious in their actions and behaviours online.
-And this is without even covering the topic of how the HTTPS connection is implemented, [see CloudFlare](https://www.cloudflare.com/ssl/)...
+And this is without covering the topic of how the HTTPS connection is implemented, [see CloudFlare flexible SSL](https://www.cloudflare.com/ssl/)...
 A more sensible approach may be to describe the connection as "Private" or "Public", but "Secure" or "Not Secure" is misleading.

 There has never been anything that has been completely secure, and even with all the technical advancements we've made there still isn't.
 Security has always been relative to what is being protected.
 People have spent millennia building walls of one type or another, but no-one has ever succeeded in building an impregnable dome.